 Slip and fall accidents in Texas fall under the umbrella of premises liability law.
-In order to hold the property owner responsible for your injuries and related losses, you must be able to successfully prove that you were owed a certain duty of care while on the premises, that they were negligent in this duty, and that you suffered harm as a result.
+In order to hold the property owner responsible for your injuries and related losses, you must be able to successfully prove that you were (1) owed a certain duty of care while on the premises, (2) that they were negligent in this duty, and (3) that you slipped, fell, or otherwise suffered physical harm as a result.

 In the majority of these cases, insurance companies (or self-insured businesses) will fight slip & fall claims tooth and nail.
-They know the burden of proof is on you, and without an attorney, they know they hold the upper hand.
-Insurance companies will often deny trip, slip, and fall claims by default, but our job is to fight for every dime you’re owed.
+They know that the burden of proof is on you, and they know that without a lawyer, you have little to no leverage when negotiating.
+Insurance companies will often deny claims involving trips, slips, and falls by default, but our job is to fight for every dime you’re owed.
 We help victims on a no-win no-fee basis, meaning you never pay us a penny in attorneys fees unless (and until) we win your case.

 Slip and Fall Accidents and Liability

 In Texas, a landowner is generally obligated to keep his or her property free of hazards and must adequately warn persons coming onto their property of known hazards that could reasonably lead to an injury.
-Such hazards can include a slippery floor, trip hazards in a walkway, torn carpeting, an uneven floor, a lack of handrails, or even a malfunctioning elevator or escalator.
+Such hazards can include a slippery floor, trip hazards in a walkway, torn carpeting, uneven floors or unmarked curbs, a lack of handrails, or even a malfunctioning elevator/escalator.

 The duty of care owed to you by the landowner or business owner—and the legal options available to you—generally depend on why you were on the property in the first place.
 With regard to premises liability law, every visitor is classified as either an invitee, a licensee, or a trespasser.

 If you’re shopping, visiting a store, or otherwise on private property for the benefit of both parties, then you are considered a business invitee.
-Most commercial businesses impliedly or expressly encourage persons to come onto their property for their own benefit.
-Accordingly, invitees are owed the highest degree of care, requiring the business to regularly inspect the premises for hazards that can potentially cause injuries, and to remove or remedy them.
+Most commercial businesses implicitly or expressly encourage persons to come onto their property for their own benefit.
+Accordingly, invitees are owed the highest degree of care, requiring the business to regularly inspect the premises for hazards that can potentially cause injuries—and to remove or remedy them.